nestattacked/jest-mysql-diff/README.md

 ### MysqlDiffer.register

-`register` will execute a sql file and remember how database looks, also, will name it.
+`register` will execute a sql file and remember how database looks like.
+First parameter will name the corresponding sql file.

 ```javascript
 await differ.register('main', 'your-sql-absolute-path');